BenSibley/Unit/readme.txt

 Unit also uses:

-* Golden Gate Bridge image in screenshot.png from http://unsplash.com, licensed under Public Domain
+* images in screenshot.png from http://unsplash.com, licensed under Public Domain